jamesbvaughan/jamesbvaughan.com/content/posts/timothy-gu.md

 Even though I wasn't writing my own code,
 I learned a lot about programming practices and paradigms."

-**How did you know about ffmpeg in the first place?**
+**How did you know about FFmpeg in the first place?**

 "Well, I didn't.
-I just looked up tutorials online on how to convert things from one format to another and that led me to ffmpeg.
+I just looked up tutorials online on how to convert things from one format to another and that led me to FFmpeg.

-"I'm naturally curious and like to know how things work, so I looked up the ffmpeg commands that I was running, and that led me deeper into ffmpeg."
+"I'm naturally curious and like to know how things work, so I looked up the FFmpeg commands that I was running, and that led me deeper into FFmpeg."

 **How did you get started reading the code, having never been exposed to programming before?**